Marketing Agencies Should Offer Account-Based Marketing (ABM)

 Most marketing agencies offer up a variety of services from creative to technical, media buying to content development.
 But one service that I think more agencies should be offering is Account-Based Marketing or ABM for short.
 ABM is a style of marketing popular with B2B companies that focuses on a shortlist of current or prospective customers.
-It’s most effective when it combines sales and marketing in a tight cohesive team and we think that customers would love if more agencies offered it as a service or option.
+It’s most effective when it combines sales and marketing in a tight cohesive team and we think that customers would love it if more agencies offered it as a service or option.
 As such, this article is light on theory and heavy on practical, prescriptive recommendations.
 If you’re pressed for time, download our podcast on ABM and listen to it on your drive to work or when you’re working out.

 What is ABM?

 Account-Based Marketing is a set of strategies and techniques that marketing and sales use to target specific accounts/companies.
 For this article’s purposes, we’ll assume you’re targeting new clients because that’s what most clients of marketing agencies are looking for, but these techniques are also used to build accounts up and sell more into key accounts.

 Good ABM requires sales involvement.
 Unlike much of marketing that can happen just within a marketing department, or between a marketing manager and an agency, good ABM always has sales highly involved because they’re an important part of getting results.

 ABM is a natural next step for marketing and sales to take once you’ve got a decent buyer persona and user journey.
 Most marketing agencies can effectively build personas and journeys on their own.
 With that information in hand, you can take the next step: